 The Consumer Product Safety Improvement Act of 2008 (CPSIA) requires that all products covered under the CPSIA and manufactured after August 14, 2009 have a tracking label.
 The purpose of this label is to provide information to the consumer regarding the name and location of the manufacturer and the date of production.
 The specifics regarding the methods in which to reflect this information is located in Section 103(a) of the CPSIA.

-The Commission believes that Section 103(a) will not impose significant additional burdens on manufacturers who already make available the required information for their products, but will impose these requirements on those who do not match or exceed this standard.
 In the event an article is deemed a safety concern, this information will increase the awareness of the consumer and allow retailers to more readily identify products that need to be removed from inventory.